aubreyrjones/lemon-py/README.md

 names.
 Parsing all that out sounds boring, and I remain entirely unconvinced that the result would be either more readable or more maintainable than the current approach.

+Q. Doesn't the use of `_` as a variable name violate some standard or shadow some standard definition or something?

+A. I dunno.
+The compiler doesn't complain at all, and while I'd tend to avoid names like that in general use... in the context of grammar actions for building a _parse tree_, there's nothing interesting I can think of anything that it's a problem to shadow.